tylerneylon/daily/readme.md

     daily -l  # List all of this year's items.

+    daily -s  # List items for today and days in the near past & future.

 (Assuming you've got a `daily` link to this script in your path.)

 Uses the file `~/.daily.json` in order to suggest today's reminder.
 The